Recognising domestic abuse

 Understand more about the signs of domestic abuse, and how we can help and support all our members

-Children, young people, and adults have the right to live free from abuse and violence, in all areas of their lives.
+Children, young people, and adults have the right to live free from abuse and violence in all areas of their lives.

+And we all, as Girlguiding members, need to help protect and promote the safety and wellbeing of those in our organisation.
 This advice and guidance on domestic abuse will help you understand more about what domestic abuse is, and how you can recognise and support those who are at risk of harm.

-- +44 020 7834 6242 (9am-5pm Monday-Friday excl. bank holidays)
+- +44 020 7834 6242 (9am-5pm Monday-Friday, not Bank Holidays)

-- Out of hours emergency phone: +44 07508 032997 (5pm-10pm Monday-Friday; 9am-10pm Saturday/Sunday)
+- Out of hours emergency phone: +44 07508 032997 (5pm-10pm Monday-Friday; 9am-10pm Saturday and Sunday)

 - Email: [email protected]

 What is domestic abuse?

 Domestic abuse is defined as any controlling, coercive or threatening behaviour , violence, or abuse by partners, ex-partners or family members.
 This can also include behaviours that limit a person’s financial independence.

 Domestic abuse includes a range of abusive behaviours, not all of which might seem 'violent’.
 Looked at by themselves, some abusive behaviours can seem like normal interactions.
 But all together, they make up a pattern of behaviour that is frightening, upsetting, and damaging.